aggregat4/dendriform/JOURNAL.md

 Needs a broader dismiss trigger that reacts to clicks anywhere in the document as well.

 Needs an approach to add menu items there that can call the appropriate actions (in tree-actions.ts?).

+## 22.2.2019

+Tweaked the menu a ton and had some thoughts about responsive design and our controls.
+Menu popup is now in a place where we can fill it with stuff.